 You’ve brought your new puppy home from the rescue center, set up their new bed, and gifted them with new toys.
-But now your puppy is whining all day and night, leaving you clueless and a little sleep deprived.
+But now your puppy is whining all day and night, leaving you clueless and a little sleep-deprived.
 Look at it this way: Puppies are basically little babies that need care, attention, and just a little bit of firm guidance.
-Let’s look at some ways to curb your puppy’s whining habit and then look over some of its common causes.
+Let’s look at ways to stop a puppy from whining and then look over some of its common causes.

 The most important thing to remember about puppy whining is that it’s a very common, usually short-lived phase.
 Very young pups might just whine because they miss their mom or siblings.
 In most cases, puppy whining stems from basic needs they haven’t figured out how to communicate yet.
 It’s best to distinguish their different “whines” to avoid ignoring pleas for legitimate needs.

 - Hunger or thirst is one of the most common causes of whining.
 Set your pup on a regular feeding schedule and make sure they have access to clean drinking water at all times.
 This will also stop them from trying to eat inedible items around the house like your favorite leather shoe!

 - Potty breaks will make your puppy whine especially if you’ve just brought them home or if you’re training them to go outside.
 If they’re confined to a play area in your living room by a dog fence, take them out consistently to prevent any accidents.